Skip to content

 SubcommandsUsageOptionOption Definition

-delete, rm, removeDelete a registered storage servicestorageID Identifier associated with the storage service to delete
+delete, rm, removeDelete a registered storage servicestorage_id Identifier associated with the storage service to delete

-info, showDisplay information about a registered storage servicestorageID Identifier associated with the storage service to query
+info, showDisplay information about a registered storage servicestorage_id Identifier associated with the storage service to query

 listDisplay filtered list of registered storage services-f, --filter filter Filter to apply to registered storage services.
 Use option multiple times to apply multiple filters combined with "and" operator.
 Simple filters consist of an attribute, operator, and value.
 Supported attributes include: